Inarwa railway station

-Inarwa railway station (NP-INRWA) is a station located on Jaynagar-Kurtha-Bardibas Rail Line project in Nepal.
-The station falls inside Janaknandini Rural Municipality of Dhanusha District in Madhesh Province.
-As Inarwa is the first railway station on this route, there has been built a custome check point with the station.
+Inarwa railway station (NP-INRWA) is a station located on the Jaynagar-Kurtha-Bardibas Rail Line project in Nepal.
+The station falls within Janaknandini Rural Municipality of Dhanusha District in Madhesh Province.
+As Inarwa is the first railway station on this route, a customs checkpoint has been built at the station.
 The station has four platforms.
-The preceding station is Jaynagar railway station which is just 3 km far from Inarwa railway station.
-The following station is Khajuri railway station which is 4 km far from Inarwa.
+The preceding station is Jaynagar railway station, which is just 3 km away.
+The following station is Khajuri railway station, which is 4 km away.

 Services

 There are total six services a day on Inarwa train station.
 Following is the station's newly revised time table.